berkayersoy/Project4_Witch_Trials/README.md

 # Witch Trials Analysis in Central Europe

-Data visualisation with matplotlib and seaborn after data cleaning performed with python.
+Data visualisation with matplotlib and seaborn libraries after data cleaning performed with python.

 Technologies used: Python, Pandas, Matplotlib, Seaborn